Hangzhou’s West Lake

 Note that it’s also possible to fly to Shanghai Pudong: for a transfer toward Hangzhou you should then consider getting to the Hongqiao high speed stationwhich is on the other side of the city (an hour and a half by metro, or seven minutes on the Maglev and an hour on the metro, or an hour and fifteen minutes on a shuttle bus).

-Otherwise there’s a comfortable long distance bus service inside the airport (information and times here) that for the sum of 100 Yuan will take you to Hangzhou in 3 hours.
+Otherwise there’s a comfortable long distance bus service inside the airport, that for the sum of 100 Yuan will take you to Hangzhou in 3 hours.
 It runs between 8.40 in the morning and 9 in the evening.

 From Xiaoshan Airport, the quickest way to get to the center are the shuttle buses, that will bring you to the station for 20 Yuan and allow you to connect to the metro, bus lines and taxis; or take a taxi directly from the airport that will take you where you want to go for (about) 130 Yuan.
 The airport is connected by bus to other destinations in Zhejiang or Jiangsu as well, such as Suzhou.
 You can find the timetables and destinations with this link.